 Category.
 Assigning categories to your risks allows you to filter, group, analyze, and respond to your risks by category.
 Standard project categories include schedule, cost, and quality.

-- Probability Risk Rating.
-Probability is the likelihood of risk occurring.
+Probability Risk Rating.
+Probability is the likelihood of the risk occurring.
 Consider using a scale of 1 to 10, 10 being the highest.

-- Risk Score.
-Risk score is calculated by multiplying probability x impact.
+Risk Score.
+The risk score is calculated by multiplying probability x impact.
 If the probability is 8 and the impact is 5, the risk score is 40.

 The Risk Register may be created in a spreadsheet, database, risk management tool, SharePoint, or a project management information system.
 Make sure that the Risk Register is visible and easy to access by your project team members.

 The initial risk information is entered when identifying risks in the planning process.
-For example, PMs may capture initial risks while developing the Communications Plan or the project schedule.
+For example, project managers may capture initial risks while developing the communications plan or the project schedule.
 The initial risk information may include the risks, causes, triggers, categories, potential risk owners, and potential risk responses.